Kyle-Neale/FlatChat_App/README.md

 # Feelings Chat - An application utilizing Action Cable to be used for chatting about feelings.

 ## Application Features
-- Users can filter through students by modules.
+- Users can signup and login.

-- Users can send requests to/receive requests from other students.
+- Users can send and receive messages from other users.

-- Users can guess who sent the friend request.
-If wrong, the user will have to guess again.
+- User can search and add different GIF's to chat.

-- Users can view their correct matches and pending friend requests.
+- User can view preview messages.

 ## Built With
 - Ruby on Rails
+- Ruby Action Cable
+- Vanilla JS
+- GIPHY API
 - Sqlite3 Database using ActiveRecord